A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 3) Inaccurate Data

-Inaccurate or missing data can cause several issues for vendors, including slow payment or delayed payments which are a curse for business relationships.
-When information is sent incorrectly from accounting to finance, invoices go out late; when invoices go out late, but payment terms aren’t changed, then vendor relationships suffer.
+Inaccurate or missing data can cause several issues for vendors, including slow or delayed payments, which are a curse for business relationships.
+When information is sent incorrectly from accounting to finance, invoices go out late; when invoices go out late but payment terms aren’t changed, then vendor relationships suffer.

 4) Theft And Fraud

 This causes Accounts payable professionals sleepless nights!
-And at the end of their nine-to-five shifts, you can bet they’re doing everything they can to make sure their organization isn’t on that list.
+And at the end of their nine-to-five shifts, you can bet they’re doing everything they can to ensure their organization isn’t on that list.
 Unfortunately, this just gets harder every day without internal controls in place.

-To avoid this fate for your company, start thinking about security measures like increased anti-fraud training or new policies limiting how/when employees can issue payments.
+To avoid this fate for your company, consider security measures like increased anti-fraud training or new policies limiting how/when employees can issue payments.

-The more you know about what business risks you face, the more steps you can take to help mitigate them.
+The more you know about your business risks, the more steps you can take to help mitigate them.

 5) Growth Rate vs. Accounts Payable Turnover

-As your company grows, your account payable team will need to figure out how to manage larger volumes of invoices, both from new suppliers and from existing suppliers with greater payment terms.
-This growth creates challenges for account payable professionals who are used to managing smaller amounts of accounts on a day-to-day basis.
+As your company grows, your account payable team will need to figure out how to manage larger volumes of invoices, both from new and existing suppliers, with greater payment terms.
+This growth creates challenges for account payable professionals who are used to managing smaller amounts of accounts daily.

-Business owners, who typically don’t sit in their companies’ account payable departments, should know what changes may come in their businesses as they grow.
+Business owners, who typically don’t sit in their companies’ accounts payable departments, should know what changes may come in their businesses as they grow.

 6) Erratic Processing